radareorg/radare.org/rsoc/2019/tasks.md

 ## Debugging
 ### Improving reversible debugging

-Radare2 already [supports](https://radareorg.github.io/radare2book/index.htmldebugger/revdebug.html) a basic "Record and Replay" feature, but the support is still very basic and quite unstable.
+Radare2 already [supports](https://radareorg.github.io/radare2book/debugger/revdebug.html) a basic "Record and Replay" feature, but the support is still basic and quite unstable.
 [See issue #8198](https://github.com/radare/radare2/issues/8198) for more information.
 See also [issue #8996](https://github.com/radare/radare2/issues/8996) for adding the reverse continue/step support via gdb:// (GDB remote) protocol.
 See also [Debugger Data Model](https://doar-e.github.io/blog/2017/12/01/debugger-data-model) article about same feature in WinDbg.

 ### Better support for Activities and Permissions (list them, references, etc)